pythonquick/innernet-blog/content/posts/ember/ember-in-2018.md

-Perhaps, if the Ember Discuss forum had a chat and notification feature it could be an alternative to the Ember Slack team, and all content would be easily discoverable.
+Perhaps, if the Ember Discuss forum had a chat and notification feature it could be an alternative to the Ember Slack team, and all content would be easily discoverable using a web search.
 Some food for thought.

 ## Ease of adoption